Music Gateway

 • Performers’ rights: usually owned or controlled by the record label or producer of the recording

-• Public performance rights in the song: as a writer/composer of a song you are entitled to receive royalties every time your song is heard publically or broadcasted.
+• Public performance rights in the song: as a writer/composer of a song you are entitled to receive royalties every time your song is heard publically or broadcasted – this is music rights.
 To protect your rights and ensure that all the royalties owed are paid to the relevant people.
 You must register each and every composition (song) with your country’s performing rights organisation (PRO).
 In the UK, that’s the Performing Right Society (PRS).
 In the US, that’s ASCAP, BMI and SESAC mostly.
-The PRO then grants licences to anybody who wants to broadcast or communicate the song to the public;
+The PRO then grants a master-use license to anybody who wants to broadcast or communicate the song to the public;

-• Public performance rights in the recording: again, the producer and artist of a recording is entitled to receive royalties every time that recording is heard publically or broadcasted.
+• Public performing rights organizations: again, the producer and artist of a recording are entitled to receive royalties every time that recording is heard publically or broadcasted.
 Again, if that is you, you must register that recording with the appropriate PRO.
 In the UK, that’s the Phonographic Performance Limited (PPL).
 The PPL then grants licences to anybody who wants to broadcast or communicate that recording to the public;

-• Mechanical rights: the PRO that deals with these rights / royalties is the MCPS which has now partnered with the PRS under the umbrella “PRS for Music“.
-The MCPS/PRS for Music grants licences to anybody who wishes to reproduce songs in a mechanical format.
+Mechanical music rights: the PRO that deals with these rights/royalties is the MCPS which has now partnered with the PRS under the umbrella “PRS for Music”.
+The MCPS/PRS for Music rights licensing grants licences to anybody who wishes to reproduce songs in a mechanical format.

 How Do I Get Paid For A Sync?

 The Sync fee is an upfront cost paid for the use of a piece of work.
-The amount varies depending on various contributing factors.
-One being your establishment as an artist.
-The other how the song is used within the media meaning the length of time.
+The amount varies depending on various contributing factors when it comes to music rights.
+One is your establishment as an artist.
+The other is how the song is used within the media meaning the length of time.
 The territories in which the track will be heard etc.

 Performing Rights Organisations